awesome-panel/awesome-panel-extensions/README.md

 **Inheritence Extensions** are extensions that are created by inheriting from an existing layout, pane or widget.

-An important sub category of Inheritence Extensions are called **One Way HTML Extensions**.
+An important sub category of Inheritence Extensions are called **HTML Extensions**.
 These extensions are created by inheriting from the `HTML` pane.
-You can combine HTML, CSS and/ or JS to create amazing extensions to Panel.
+You can use HTML, CSS and/ or JS to create amazing extensions to Panel.
 These extensions cannot communicate from the browser (Javascript) back to the server (Python).

 Another important sub category of inheritence extensions is called **Composed Extensions**.
 These extensions are created by composing a combination of existing Panel components in a layout.

 An upcoming, important sub category of Inheritance Extensions are called **Web Component Extensions**.
 They will provide you with the super powers of the Bokeh Extensions below for 80% of your use cases.
-But they are developed in Python only and are faster to develop.
+But they require a minimum of javascript skills and are faster to develop.

 **Bokeh Extensions** on the other hand supports efficient, bidirectional communication from server (Python) to the browser (Javascript) and back.
 The layouts, panes and widgets built into Panel are bidirectional extensions.
 This functionality uses the [Bokeh Extensions](ttps://docs.bokeh.org/en/latest/docs/user_guide/extensions.html) api.